haartgia/ncp3106-projectGoMarikina/docs/README.md

 - Database: MariaDB/MySQL running with a `user_db` schema.
 See `docs/sql/` migrations and `docs/SENSOR_DATABASE_SETUP.md`.
 - App root: `http://localhost/ncp3106-projectGoMarikina/`

+After pulling recent changes, apply the latest SQL migration to enforce unique mobile numbers:

+1. Clean up any duplicate `users.mobile` values (keep one per number).
+2. Run the migration `docs/sql/008_add_unique_mobile.sql` in your DB.
+  - If duplicates exist, MySQL will error with 1062 (duplicate key) — resolve and rerun.

 ## Notes

 - `includes/footer.php` exists for future shared footer content; it is included in some pages.